 Alice McDowell holds a PhD in theology from Fordham University and has taught religious studies at Ithaca College for 18 years.
 She has trained with energetic healers, humanistic and transpersonal psychologists, Sufi guides, and Christian contemplatives, and has guided people in their personal and spiritual journeys for over 30 years.
 She draws upon her diverse training and life experience to help others awaken to their true selves.

 Alice has written two books: Hidden Treasure: How to Break Free of Five Patterns that Hide Your True Self and Dance of Light: Christian, Sufi and Zen Wisdom for Today’s Spiritual Seeker.
+You can read more about her here.

 Alice’s recent interviews: